foot long 1904 Hendey toolmakers' lathe

 The Lathe was delivered fully assembled to our drafty,

-detached, unheated garage by the crane-equipped
+detached, unheated garage by the crane-

 Even stripped down, the bed was too heavy